A BLACKWOOD councillor has been cleared by the Ombudsman after he was alleged to have breached the Code of Conduct for members.

 But she said this second article does imply that Mr Pritchard was favourable towards the transfer of the council housing stock.

-She said the article gives the impression that his view was that the transfer to Castell Mynydd was the better option and so lends support to Cllr Dix’s assertion that his preferred choice was for the transfer.
+She said the article gives the impression that his view was that the transfer to Castell Mynydd was the better option and so lends support to Cllr Dix’s assertion that his preferred choice was for

 The report also refers to a recent High Court ruling which determined that comments made within the political context should be seen as part of “robust political debate.”